Tuesday, September 13, 2011

 partially-skeletonized leaf

-A partially skeletonized leaf I found, ravaged by Japanese beetles, I know because I saw them eating other ones (not in the woods).
+A partially skeletonized leaf I found, ravaged by Japanese beetles, I know because I saw them eating other ones elsewhere.

 13-year and dog-day cicada shells